yarko/scrapedoc/source/overview.rst

 |SP| is least like shells in that there is no familiar loop control.
 This simplifies traversing an *HTML* tree and extracting data.
-Instead of looping, you set starting locations in the XPATH tree of the input.
+Instead of looping, you traverse to locations in the XPATH tree of the input file.
-We refer to these XPATH locations as *nodes*.
+We refer to selected (current) XPATH locations as *nodes*.
-Typical |s| operation involves traversing a document's HTML tree, extracting some content from selected nodes, and repeating.
+Typical |s| operation involves traversing a document's tree, extracting selected content from those nodes, and repeating.
 In place of program control, you control which nodes you search from.
+Multiple nodes can be active (for example all the list items of some part of the document), so scripts tend to be rather short.
 Some general control mechanisms |s| provides are:

 :root:  Normally, navigation through the document is incremental.
        This sets the root of the tree to the starting ``<html>`` tag.
+       When the root of the document tree is set, it's children are the active children, so in this case, normally ``<head>`` and ``<body>`` tags will be *current* starting nodes.

 :body: This resets the root node to the ``<body>`` tag.